Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"You cannot purely test an idea, you can only ever test the execution of that idea."
+"You can never purely test an idea, only the implementation of the idea."

 More Videos